Benjamin-Dobell/ge_tts/README.md

 ### EmmyLua and Jetbrains IntelliJ IDEA

-For development of your TTS mod we highly recommend using Jetbrains IntelliJ IDEA with the [EmmyLua](https://github.com/EmmyLua/IntelliJ-EmmyLua) (_not_ the plugin simply called 'Lua') to write your code, instead of (or rather in conjunction with) Atom and the Atom TTS plugin.
+For development of your TTS mod we highly recommend using Jetbrains IntelliJ IDEA with a significantly enhanced [EmmyLua fork](https://github.com/Benjamin-Dobell/tts-types/releases) to write your code, instead of (or rather in conjunction with) Atom and the Atom TTS plugin.

 [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/) and EmmyLua are both free, and offer significantly more advanced Lua editing capabilities than Atom.

 Most importantly, we've included EmmyLua type definitions for our APIs.
 This means that when you use our types, function and variable names will auto-complete.
+Additionally, when using EmmyLua you'll want [Tabletop Simulator EmmyLua Types](https://github.com/Benjamin-Dobell/tts-types) which enable auto-completion _and_ type checking.

 _However_, at present there is not yet a Tabletop Simulator plugin available for Jetbrains IntelliJ IDEA.
 So you must still use Atom for loading code out of, and saving code into Tabletop Simulator.